 After setting the permissions, click Create API Key to create and display the API key and API secret.
 Record or store the passphrase, API key, and API secret on your computer or device.

 Note: If you do not have administrator permissions in the Setup application on TT, then provide your risk administrator with your API key, API secret, and passphrase.
 If you trade for yourself and have administrator permissions in Setup, you can log in to the Setup application and create your trader ID for connecting to TT using your API key, secret, and passphrase.

 Multiple users in your company can share the same GDAX connection, but each user is required to have their own GDAX credentials.
 GDAX exchange connection credentials (API key, secret, and passphrase) are configured per user using the Trader IDs tab in the left navigation panel.

 Note: The GDAX connection in TT will not become active until a Trader ID is assigned to the user of the connection.
 The Trader ID is used to make the actual FIX connection to GDAX.

 To add a GDAX connection:

 Configure the following GDAX setting in Additional Settings:

 Max Order Rate — Sets the maximum number of orders per second that a user can enter per connection.
 This limit cannot exceed the exchange-defined order rate maximum.

-You can review the connection settings in the Settings tab.
+You can select the connection in the data grid and review the connection settings in the Settings tab.